amir20/sha-miner/README.md

 # How is this different than the real implementation
 There are two big differences.
 Real miners start with a random number to increase the chances of one miner mining a block.
 Also, instead of using bytes of a string, the bytes of the currently block that is being mined will be used.

+# Does it use GPU?
+I wish.
+I haven't figured out how to leverage GPU with Go yet.
+Geth doesn't support [GPU officially](https://ethereum.gitbooks.io/frontier-guide/content/gpu.html) but they are working on it.
+The C++ implementation does support GPU.

 # Usage

 ```